-A common charter and handbook encompassing all councils will be created collaboratively fall 2023.
+A common charter and handbook encompassing all councils will be created collaboratively fall 2023 by council tri-chairs.

 After the first year, constituent voting members will determine whether the Academic Affairs Success Council and the Student Affairs Success Council should merge permanently or maintain the hybrid collaboration/autonomy approach in this model.